By Bobby Guest

 Any Other Business (AOB)

-· Geographical expansion
+Geographical expansion update

 The following RMA GS Citation was written by Paul Denning and its first recital was given by him at the RMA GS inaugural dinner 19 October 2024